 Family members and other concerned parties are encouraged to tour the program prior to admission in order to make informed placement decisions.
 SMRC assists in lessening the financial burden placed on family members by absorbing some of the costs associated with travel expenses, meals, and overnight accommodations.

 The Admissions Department is available to assist all concerned parties with any questions.
-For assistance in making a referral, please call (800-697-5390) and ask to speak to a Referral Coordinator.
-During non-business hours, please ask the operator to transfer you to the on-call Referral Coordinator.
+For assistance in making a referral, please call (800-697-5390) and ask to speak to the Admissions Department.

 Pediatric Admission Criteria